 Filled with college students, free thinkers, and plenty of people who would love to chat - Visitors to Kerman shouldn't pass up the opportunity to experience this new and exciting trend in Iranian life which has only been allowed in recent years.
 For the best experience, with great coffee and beautiful design, try Cafe Tehran, Sefareshi, Barista, or Bozrag (although the latter is more of a big Starbucks).

-To better understand the culture of a country, should try their food.
+To better understand the culture of a country, one should try its food.
 Food is a part of the history of any nation that manifests itself in the form of shape - color - smell and taste.
 Many restaurants in Kerman will invite you to a party of the color and taste of their food.
 Cheaper and simpler than Tehran or other tourist towns in Iran - and just as good, Kerman is the perfect place to let your taste buds experience the local flavors and spices.
 Most of the places here are in nice, low-cost spaces.
 But if you are looking for luxury restaurants, choose one from the list below.

 9-Fath Abad Garden